 ESL Listening Plan Template

 Step #1: Set the Context

-It’s really difficult for our students if we start the class off by getting straight into the task.
+It’s really difficult for our students if we start the class off by getting straight into the task and we can seriously hinder their understanding of what they’re hearing.
 Think of a car on a cold, cold winter day (I’m from Canada!).
 First of all, all sensible people will plug their car in overnight in order to keep a bit of current running through the engine.
 Then, you put on your cold-weather gear for a little sprint out to the car and cross your fingers, hoping it’ll start.

 What I’m saying is that you need to help your students ease into the lesson by letting them get used to speaking English again.
 They also come into your classes with plenty of prior knowledge so it can be really useful if you take advantage of this so that later on in the lesson, students can connect the old with the new.